SwanVods/recipe-api/README.md

 ## Functionality
 The application provides the following functionality:

-- View all categories, receipts, and ingredients in separate pages.
+- View all categories, recipes, and ingredients in separate pages.
-- Create new categories, receipts, and ingredients.
+- Create new categories, recipes, and ingredients.
-- Edit existing categories, receipts, and ingredients.
+- Edit existing categories, recipes, and ingredients.
-- Delete existing categories, receipts, and ingredients.
+- Delete existing categories, recipes, and ingredients.

 ## Requirements
 To run the application, you need to have the following: